Chrome Dome Psi

-are a common occurance throughout various media, fitting into many different genres.
+are a common occurrence throughout various media, fitting into many different genres.
 It gives a character awesome abilities, but seems to often come at a price: It would seem that much of this same media would infer that hair follicles inhibit the ability to properly access these powers, and so many psychics lack hair.

 Worth noting that Bald Telepaths are almost exclusively male.
 Presumably because a bald woman is generally considered unattractive.
 It also goes along that if a woman is Psychic AND Bald, it's generally a sign that her powers are having a terrible toll on her health.